open-telemetry/opentelemetry.io/content/en/docs/concepts/components.md

 As part of the language specific implementations you will find many Exporters being available.
-Among them, [OTLP](/docs/specs/otlp/) Exporters provide the best experience for you as an end-user.
+Among them, [OTLP](/docs/specs/otlp/) Exporters provide the best experience for you as an end user.

 ### Automatic Instrumentation